 University of Michigan-Flint faculty member Mark Perry filed a lawsuit against Wayne State University for hosting a coding camp for black girls.

-That in itself is not surprising given his history — Perry has filed at least 35 lawsuits against Michigan universities alleging discrimination against males, according to his prideful bragging in The Detroit News.
+Though dickish, the lawsuit in itself is not surprising given his history.
+Perry has filed at least 35 lawsuits against Michigan universities alleging discrimination against males, according to his prideful bragging in The Detroit News.
 He has a track record of weaponizing lawsuits and media attention to push universities into bending to his will — notably, two years ago, Michigan State University changed the name of a women’s lounge on campus because Perry was aggrieved that men also couldn’t go in there.

 Perry — who makes over $140,000 annually from UM-Flint — has a singular intent: to protect male, particularly white male, privilege in higher education.
 His viewpoint is so absurdly stupid, that it hardly merits a serious response.
 So let me start with a non-serious one — pointing and laughing at some of his Rate My Professor reviews:

 He is a terrible professor.
 He lectures for hours from powerpoint slides provided by the textbook company (which he is friends with and mentions several times).
 He offers only one point of view and references his blog often.
 His political views are very obvious.

 Wastes all his class time by talking about his blog posts.

 Website dedicated to his stupid hobbies.
 In love with himself.
 Lives in fantasy world.
 Needs to get in touch with reality. has no sympathy for the common person’s struggle.
 Hard to do when you are a fat spoiled out-of touch brat.

 He is extremely boring and seemed to have some build up frustration.
 He is practically useless when it comes to answering students questions.

 Doesn’t seem to create any of his own curriculum, which should be considered academic fraud at the graduate level.
 Lectures are deadly boring.